 Take the PLAN test.
 All 10th grade students take it during the school day.
 It will indicate if a student is meeting benchmarks for college readiness and academic progress.
 This test helps a student determine:

-– If he or she is on track their basic skills
+– If they are on track with their basic skills

-– If a student expects to the score he or she wants on the ACT (which is taken in 11th grade)
+– If a student expects to get the score they want on the ACT (which is taken in 11th grade)

 – Future high school courses that will help you to continue in college preparedness

 Discuss PLAN results with your counselor – specifically: